dfyz/ctf-writeups/hxp-2020/heiko/README.md

-This challenge is a PHP application that renders a man page for a given command as HTML.
+This challenge is a PHP application that renders the man page for a given command as HTML.
 The command is taken from the query string and passed as an argument to `/usr/bin/man` via `shell_exec()`:
 ```php
 $arg = $_GET['page'];
 [...]